 - A case manager works with the patient, providers, and other staff to coordinate the patient's care services.

 - The patient can receive individual and family counseling from behavioral health practitioners and substance use disorder counselors to decrease symptoms related to depression and/or substance abuse symptoms

 - The patient can also receive dental care from dentists, hygienists, and dental assistants within their primary care setting.

 - By the end of 2016, Upper Great Lakes Family Health Center will add a psychiatrist to the healthcare team to provide additional support for their mental/behavioral healthcare team.

 UGL Family Health Center keeps staff, patients, and community members up-to-date about the advantages of integrated primary and behavioral health services.

 The effectiveness of Cross-Walk was evaluated through audits, patient surveys, focus groups, and one-on-one feedback.
-Ultimately, this new structure made collaboration and patient care smoother.
+While it was in effect, this model made collaboration and patient care smoother.
 Care management services from UPHP were strengthened and referrals increased.
 Below are some specific successes during the 3-year grant period:

 - 344 patients were referred to a case manager